Oli Vilakku: Production

 Oli Vilakku was directed by Tapi Chanakya and produced by S. S. Vasan under Gemini Studios; Vasan was not credited onscreen as producer.
 The film was M. G. Ramachandran's 100th as an actor, and a remake of the Hindi-language film Phool Aur Patthar (1966).
 Ramachandran agreed to act in the film only after long sessions of negotiations with Vasan, who assented to the conditions laid down by Ramachandran regarding to the choice of costume and the characterisation of the male lead.
 It was Gemini' first colour film, being colourised through Eastmancolor, and was V. S. Raghavan's first collaboration with Ramachandran.
 While Jayalalithaa was chosen to reprise the role originally played by Shashikala, Sowcar Janaki asked Ramachandran if she could reprise Meena Kumari's role; he accepted.
 This was the second time after Shavukaru (1950) that Janaki asked for a role.

 The dialogues were written by Sornam, art direction was handled by A. K. Sekhar, cinematography was handled by U. Rajagopal and the editing by M. Umanath.
-While Janaki was initially billed as the first female actress in the opening credits, Jayalalithaa demanded she be billed first as she considered herself more popular; her request was granted.
+While Janaki was initially billed as the first female actress in the opening credits, Jayalalithaa along with mother Sandhya insisted and demanded she be billed first as she considered herself more popular; her request was granted.
+Producer S. S. Vasan eventually convinced Janaki.
 During the film's Kodaikanal shooting schedule, Ramachandran cancelled a day's shoot because of the cold weather and ensured that all the crew members received a blanket.
 Unlike the original, where the male lead (Dharmendra) marries the widow (Kumari), the climax was changed for Oli Vilakku at Ramachandran's suggestion; it ends with the male lead (Ramachandran) marrying the unmarried woman (Jayalalithaa) while the widow (Janaki) dies.